Riley-Chometa/Prairie-Forest-Guide/README.md

 # Prairie Forest Guide
+I have recently gone back to the project to assist with getting the application running again after taking a break from the project to focus on my studies.
+Currently, the application is not operational but a link and screenshots will be posted once the application is back up and running.

 ## Overview
 Prairie Forest Guide is a mobile application developed during a year-long projects class at Saskatchewan Polytechnic for a local non-profit here in Saskatoon called Friends of the Saskatoon Afforestation Aread Inc. (FSAAI).
 It allows users to view “digital signs” placed at specific locations on a map when they are nearby.
 An admin panel web app enables FSAAI to manage and place these signs.
 Initially designed as a native app, it was later transitioned to a progressive web app (PWA) due to concerns around Xamarin deprecation and the lack of Apple devices for testing.